-SG is funded primarily through four-year federal omnibus grants that integrate research, education, public engagement and administrative activities.
-The current omnibus period runs from February 1, 2018, through January 31, 2022.
-This request for proposals covers the second half of that period, and projects will be conducted primarily in calendar years 2020 and 2021.
-Projects may be scheduled to begin in 2020 or 2021 and may be one or two years in duration.
+WSG activities for the period from February 1, 2022 through January 31, 2024 will be funded through a federal omnibus award that integrates research, education, engagement and administrative activities.
+This RFP solicits research projects that will be conducted primarily in calendar years 2022 and 2023.
+Projects may be scheduled to begin in 2022 or 2023 and may be of one or two years in duration.
+The project end date may be no later than January 31, 2024.